tanen01/vapp-config-forwardinc/README.md

 }
 ```

-dxgrid-config
+dxgrid-dsa

-Wait for this POD's entry to exist in etcd under the /dsas subtree.
+This config is run by dxgrid container.
+It waits for this POD's entry to exist in etcd under the /dsas subtree.
 It looks for an entry under /dsas with value matching this POD's Hostname/IP.

 Once a matching entry is found, then the DSA name is established by using the information from the entry.